Ernest Amano Boateng: Public service

 He served on many national and international committees and represented Ghana in many conferences.
 He was a member of the UNESCO International Advisory Committee on Humid Tropics Research from 1961 to 1963.
 He was also a member of the Scientific Council of Africa from 1963 to 1980.

 In 1961, he was made a member of the National Planning Commission of Ghana, serving in this capacity for three years.
 He was a member of the Council for Scientific and Industrial Research – Ghana from 1967 to 1975.
 He served as director of the Ghana National Atlas Project from 1965 to 1977.
 In 1967, he was a member of the Ghana delegation at the United Nations Conference on Geographical Names, hosted in Geneva.
 He was appointed chairman of the Geographical Committee for the 1970 population census.

 In 1973, he was appointed the first chairman of the Environmental Protection Council of Ghana, serving in that capacity until 1978.
 He served on the National Economic Planning Council of Ghana as a member from 1974 to 1978, and in 1995, he was appointed vice chairman of the council.
 He was a member of the Ghana delegation to the United Nations General Assembly in New York City in 1976.
-That same year, he was Alternate Leader of the Ghana Delegation to the United Nations Conference in Vancouver.
+That same year, he was the alternate leader of the Ghana Delegation to the United Nations Conference in Vancouver.
 He was appointed chairman of the Land Use Planning Committee of Ghana from 1978 to 1979.

 In 1979, he was appointed president of the Governing Council of UNEP and served as a senior consultant of the council from 1989 to 1992.
 From 1978 to 1979, he was a member of the Constituent Assembly responsible for drafting the constitution for the third Republic of Ghana.
 In 1980, he was a member of the Presidential Task Force on Investments of Ghana and the National Council for Higher Education from 1975 to 1983.
 He was appointed chairman of the West African Examinations Council in 1977 and served in that capacity until 1985.
 He served as president of the Ghana Wildlife Society from 1974 to 1987.